facebook/zstd/CONTRIBUTING.md

     address is directly by simply not including the first `n` iterations of your benchmark in your aggregations.
 You can determine `n` by simply looking at the results from each iteration and then hand picking a good threshold after which the variance in results seems to stabilize.
-2. You cannot really get reliable benchmarks if your host machine is simultaniously running another cpu/memory-intensive application in the background.
+2. You cannot really get reliable benchmarks if your host machine is simultaneously running another cpu/memory-intensive application in the background.
 If you are running benchmarks on your personal laptop for instance, you should close all applications (including your code editor and browser) before running your benchmarks.
 You might also have invisible background applications